belgattitude/belgattitude/README.md

 ## Hi there 👋🏼

 My name is Sébastien.
-Strongly typed by nature, I've been coding for a long time.
-I really enjoy to exchange and discover great things about software programming.
+I've been coding for a long time and really enjoy to exchange and discover great things about software programming.
 I believe in the win-win, the opensource and wish a peace-loving world with a pinch of tech.

 My past stacks includes Java, PHP, a bunch of SQL.
-Nowadays I've been adbducted by Typescript and NodeJs, cause why not ?
-It's fun.
+Nowadays I've been gently adbducted by NodeJs and Typescript.
+A refreshing experience.

 I'm from Belgium, living in Brussels.
-Speak French, English and a frenchized Spanish.
+Speak French, English and a *nascent* Spanish.

 ### Sponsors :heart: